 Action Time (Days) From date of Rule Ref.
-Taking Appeal 30 Entry of Judgment 3.1(b); N.C.G.S. § 7B- 1001 Notifying Court Reporting Manager 1 (Business) Filing Notice of Appeal 3.1(c) Assigning Transcriptionist 5 (Business) Completion of Expedited Juvenile Appeals Form 3.1(c) Delivering a Transcript of the Proceedings 40 Assignment by Court Reporting Manager 3.1(c) Serving Proposed Record on Appeal 15 Delivery of Transcript 3.1(d) Serving Notice of Approval, Specific Objections or Amendments, or Proposed Alternative Record on Appeal 10 Service of Proposed Record on Appeal 3.1(d) Requesting Judicial Settlement of Record 10 Expiration of the Last Day Within Which an Appellee Who Has Been Served Could Serve Objections, etc. 3.1(d); 11(c) Judicial Settlement of Record 20 Service on Judge of Request for Settlement 3.1(d); 11(c) Filing Record on Appeal in Appellate Court 5 (Business) Settlement of Record on Appeal 3.1(d) Filing Appellant's Brief 30 Filing of Record on Appeal 13(a)(1) Filing Appellee's Brief 30 Service of Appellant's Brief 13(a)(1) Filing Appellant's Reply Brief (or Mailing Brief Under Rule 26(a)) 14 Service of Appellee's Brief 13(a)(1); 28(h)
+Taking Appeal 30 Entry of Judgment 3.1(b); N.C.G.S. § 7B- 1001 Notifying Court Reporting Manager 1 (Business) Filing Notice of Appeal 3.1(c) Assigning Transcriptionist 5 (Business) Completion of Expedited Juvenile Appeals Form 3.1(c) Delivering a Transcript of the Proceedings 40 Assignment by Court Reporting Manager 3.1(c) Serving Proposed Record on Appeal 15 Delivery of Transcript 3.1(d) Amendments or Service of Proposed Section Proposed Section Proposed Service of Proposed Service of Proposed Service of Proposed Service of Proposed Section 3.1(d) 21) Requesting Judicial Settlement of Record 10 Expiration of the Last Day Within Which an Appellee Who Has Been Served Could Serve Objections, etc. 3.1(d); 11(c) Judicial Settlement of Record 20 Service on Judge of Request for Settlement 3.1(d); 11(c) Filing Record on Appeal in Appellate Court 5 (Business) Settlement of Record on Appeal 3.1(d) Filing Appellant's Brief 30 Filing of Record on Appeal 13(a)(1) Filing Appellee's Brief 30 Service of Appellant's Brief 13(a)(1) Filing Appellant's Reply Brief (or Mailing Brief Under Rule 26(a)) 14 Service of Appellee's Brief 13(a)(1); 28(h)